marcolax22/digital_methods/README.md

 The project includes the code, qualitative and quantitative data, as well as the documentation of the qualitative and quantitative approaches.

 Write a Request for the data to: marco.l@correlaid.org
+    - When getting the data store it in the data folder to run the code sucessfully.

 ### Abstract of Methodology